Patrick Soon-Shiong: Career

 By summer 2021, ImmunityBio had developed a T cell-inducing universal COVID-19 vaccine booster shot that had reached Phase III trials in his native South Africa, with a stated goal of completely blocking transmission and stemming an endemic tide of COVID-19 variants.
 In December 2021, Soon-Shiong shared pre-clinical results of giving two different vaccine platforms (heterologous) and showed beneficial T cell levels using an adenovirus and mRNA technology.

 In September 2021, Soon-Shiong and President Cyril Ramaphosa of South Africa announced via a virtual press conference a new venture called NantSA with NantWorks to expand the capability of vaccine development for Sub-Saharan Africa.
 NantWorks has signed a collaboration agreement with the South African government's Council for Scientific and Industrial Research, the South African Medical Research Council (SAMRC) and the Centre for Epidemic Response and Innovation.

 In February 2022, Soon-Shiong announced results from ImmunityBio regarding a clinical trial in non-muscle invasive bladder cancer (NMIBC) with a 24.1 median duration and 71% complete remission.
-The drug was approved by the FDA on April 2024 under the name nogapendekin alfa inbakicept-pmln "ANKTIVA".
+The drug was approved by the FDA in April 2024 under the name nogapendekin alfa inbakicept-pmln "ANKTIVA".

 Furthering cancer related studies, Soon-Shiong and colleagues identified a consistent association between absolute lymphocyte count (ALC) and overall survival across multiple solid tumor types.
 Their analysis of data from the QUILT clinical trial program suggested that patients with lymphopenia (ALC <1.0 ×10³/μL) had markedly worse outcomes, and that restoration of ALC following treatment correlated with prolonged survival.
 To test whether lymphocyte restoration could be therapeutically induced, the group investigated nogapendekin alfa inbakicept (NAI, also known as N-803 and marketed as ANKTIVA), an interleukin-15 (IL-15) superagonist designed to stimulate proliferation and activation of natural killer (NK) and CD8⁺ T cells without expanding regulatory T cells.
 In June 2025, the U.S. Food and Drug Administration (FDA) granted Expanded Access authorization for ANKTIVA in patients with solid tumors who had progressed after first-line therapy, allowing its use for the treatment of lymphopenia and immune reconstitution in this setting.
 The work proposed that lymphopenia itself represents a modifiable pathophysiologic state rather than a byproduct of disease or treatment, positioning immune restoration through IL-15 agonism as a potential therapeutic strategy across malignancies.